eyobodega/Simulate-MMU/README.md

 ## Deliverables
 Submit a zip file containing all files that are required to build and run the project.
 This includes the `StartKit`, even if you didn't change anything, the `C` source codes, and your `test.sh` file.
-Note that in the the `test.sh` file we assume you have only one main source code file which is `mmu.c`.
 Please do not submit object (.*) files and compiled executables.